 Lowercase academic majors except proper nouns: history, East Asian studies, English, international relations.

 Arkansas State uses Dr. as a courtesy title for a person holding any doctoral degree whether Ph.D., Ed.D. or juris doctorate.
+This is used on first reference in articles; with second and subsequent reference, revert to AP Style, usually last name only.

 Do not use: “Dr. John Smith, Ph.D.”
 It is either Dr. John Smith or John Smith, Ph.D.

-Acronyms are acceptable on first reference only when the acronym is common knowledge such as FBI.
+Acronyms are acceptable on first reference only when the acronym is common knowledge such as FBI .
 Do not use SGA or SAB without first spelling out the Student Government Association or Student Activities Board.

 Spell out names on first reference, use acronym on second reference: He received a grant from the National Institutes of Health.
 The NIH is one of the world’s foremost research centers.
-Or: He received a grant from the National Institute of Health (NIH).
+Or: He received a grant from the National Institutes of Health (NIH).

 Don’t capitalize in a formal name as part of a title.
 She said acting Dean John Doe would be there.
 He introduced former A-State President John Doe.